Every morning when I get dressed, I’m seriously torn about what to wear that day.

 This stain remover works on practically every stain imaginable: grass, grease, food, etc. Plus, it contains frugal ingredients that I normally have on hand anyway.
 Making more is never an issue!

 I don’t know about you guys, but catching a stain BEFORE the clothes are washed is practically unheard of.
 It’s not until they’ve been washed, dried and hung up on a hanger that I THEN see the ugly stain.
 Gah!

 It’s also guaranteed that if I just throw the dirty shirt back into the hamper, I will NOT remember that it was stained in the first place and needs to be treated.
-Which means the same clothes will get washed repeatedly (please don’t make me confess numbers) before the stain ever gets dealt with.
+Which means the same clothes will get washed repeatedly (please don’t make me confess numbers) before the stain is ever dealt with.